stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 kubectl describe hpa php-apache-v2
 ```

+!!! note
     Key features of this advanced HPA:

     - Uses the newer v2 API which supports multiple metrics
     - Configures scaling behaviour for both scale-up and scale-down events
     - Scales down slowly (10% every 60 seconds, with a 300-second stabilization window)
     - Scales up quickly (either doubles the pod count or adds 4 pods every 15 seconds, whichever is higher)

 Let's test this new HPA by generating load again: